TACC/Lmod/docs/source/050_lua_modulefiles.rst

 **pathJoin** ("/a","b/c/","d/"):
      builds a path: "/a/b/c/d", It combines any number of strings with one slash and removes excess slashes.
 Note that trailing slash is removed.
+If you need a trailing slash then do **pathJoin("/a","b/c") .. "/"** to get "/a/b/c/".

 **load** ("pkgA", "pkgB", "pkgC"):
      load all modules.
 Report error if unable to load.